aurae-runtime/aurae/docs/index.md

+# Aurae

 Aurae is a free and open source Rust project which houses a generic systems runtime daemon built specifically for enterprise distributed systems.
-Aurae is designed to work well with Kubernetes, and serves as an enterprise focused alternative to systemd.
+Aurae is designed to work well with (but is deliberetly decoupled from) Kubernetes.
+Aurae serves as a distributed systems aware alternative to systemd.

 Think of [auraed](https://github.com/aurae-runtime/auraed) as a pid 1 init machine daemon with a scope similar to [systemd](https://www.freedesktop.org/wiki/Software/systemd/) and functionality similar to [containerd](https://github.com/containerd/containerd) and [firecracker](https://github.com/firecracker-microvm/firecracker).